jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 ### Production Environment

-To create the production environment, follow the same initial steps to create an environment called “prd” for the production AKS instance.
+To create the production environment, follow the same initial steps to create an environment called "prd" for the production AKS instance.
-Next, use the top-right menu to select “Approvals and checks.”
+Next, use the top-right menu to select "Approvals and checks."

 {:.img-wrapper}
 {% responsive_image path: media/2021/07/11/approvals-and-checks.png alt: "Approvals and Checks menu item." %}

-Select “Approvals.”
+Select "Approvals."
 Then enter an appropriate user or group to supply approvals.
-Next, choose “Create.”
+Next, choose "Create."

 {:.img-wrapper}
 {% responsive_image path: media/2021/07/11/manual-approval.png alt: "Manual Approval Dialog." %}